Physiological Role

 In the Singular Formula

-hs-CRP plays a central role in the Singular formulation engine.
-It drives bioactive adjustments related to inflammatory balance and serves as a reading parameter for other panel markers.
+hs-CRP plays a role in the Singular formulation engine on two counts.
+It drives bioactive adjustments related to inflammatory balance, and it serves as a reading parameter for other panel markers.

-hs-CRP also acts as a safeguard in iron personalization rules.
+hs-CRP also acts as a safeguard in the iron and selenium personalization rules.
 Ferritin is an acute-phase protein that rises during inflammation, regardless of actual iron stores.
-The engine verifies that hs-CRP is in the optimal zone before increasing iron and vitamin C in response to low iron markers.
+Two iron rules read hs-CRP explicitly.
+The one responding to low transferrin saturation and low haemoglobin requires an optimal hs-CRP, and then sets iron to an intermediate dosage.
+The one that removes iron on replete reserves accepts an optimal or elevated hs-CRP.
 This cross-check prevents inappropriate supplementation based on inflammation-biased values.
+Both rules that calibrate selenium require the same verification: a very high hs-CRP suspends them.

 hs-CRP is read alongside several other Singular panel markers.
 Ferritin and transferrin saturation allow cross-referencing of inflammation and iron status.
 Homocysteine, HOMA-IR, and triglycerides complete the mapping of the metabolic and inflammatory profile.